-The flagship of ESPN Radio was my last station before I got out of the world of full-time professional radio and entered into working for non-profits organizations in fundraising and public relations (which proved to be useful skills since I have landed back at WLTL).
+The flagship of ESPN Radio was my last station before I got out of the world of full-time professional radio and entered into working for non-profits organizations in fundraising and public relations.
 At ESPN 1000 I was lucky enough to work with several talented people, including Spike and Harry, plus the guys at the Chicago White Sox Radio Network (back before the team won a World Series).
 I also got to hang out with several Sox players, go to many games and works many long long hours, but it was a blast!

 KWAR-FM, Waverly, Iowa: